Bringing AAUW to Cleveland, Ohio’s East Side

 AAUW Supports ERA

-In July AAUW’s Lobby Core went to Capitol Hill and met with lawmakers to urge them to affirm the Equal Rights Amendment.
+AAUW’s Lobby Core went to Capitol Hill and met with lawmakers to urge them to affirm the Equal Rights Amendment.

 You can lend your voice, too, by using AAUW’s Two-Minute Activist.
 Click here to begin.